Himanshuraj9801/COVID_19_using_powerbi/README.md

 # COVID_19_using_powerbi
-COVID-19 Dashboard Analysis using Power BI Project This project focuses on developing an interactive COVID-19 dashboard using Power BI to analyze global pandemic trends.
+COVID-19 Dashboard Analysis using Power BI Project.
+This project focuses on developing an interactive COVID-19 dashboard using Power BI to analyze global pandemic trends.
 The dashboard allows users to explore key metrics, including the evolution of COVID-19 cases and deaths over time, with the ability to drill down by WHO region and country.
 The primary objective is to provide insights into how the pandemic has progressed and to identify significant trends, spikes, and declines in the data.